junyiwuu/nvdiffrec-MaterialSplit/README.md

 <img align="left" src="images/cow_compare.jpg" width="500px"/>

-All experiments were ran for 1000 iterations, no super-sampling, only occlusion channel disabled (because Nvdiffrec pipeline only support direct lighting) .
+All experiments were run for 1000 iterations, no super-sampling, only occlusion channel disabled (because Nvdiffrec pipeline only support direct lighting) .
 Generated texture maps are with resolution of 1024\*1024, and training renders used 512\*512.
 All tests ran on Linux machine with a NVIDIA RTX 5090.
-The loss function select for test on original method is relmse.
+The loss function select for testing the original method is RELMSE.

 Our method shows some improvements on recovering accurate textures.
 It less misclassify the dark color as high metallic and achieve a lower roughness value.
-If we also joint optimize the lighting,
+On the lighting joint optimization task, it can improve the HDRI recovering for shiny surface assets.

 ![duck_compare](./images/duck_compare.jpg)